 Batch cooking: If you’re a batch cooker who likes to get their meals prepped for the week ahead, our tubs are obviously perfectly suited for the freezer!
 There’s some delicious ideas from BBC Food here.

 Succulents & house plants: House plants are great for improving air quality as well as having many other benefits both mentally and physically.
 We love what Lizzie at Capell has done with our small & large tubs (pictured below).
 The RHS has more information on how plants can be of benefit and recommendations for easy to grow house plants.

 Bee friendly flowers: We need bees!
 One way to help support the bees is to provide flowers in your garden.
 Plant spring flowers such as daffodils (available now at your local garden centre) in our large tubs to give a kick start to the year and why not pick up some seeds to sow to keep the bees in plentiful supply into the summer.
 Gardener’s World has a brilliant guide to the best plants for bees.

 Pencil pots: Super simple for all the family, simply paint the pot in the design of your choice and voila!
 Alternatively, take a roll of natural jute twine, tape at the top of the pot and wrap around tightly until you have covered the whole pot.
 Secure underneath and your pencil pot is ready to go!

 Food cupboard storage: Paint the whole pot with blackboard paint and you have a quick & simple storage pot which you can easily write the contents on with a chalk pen.

 We can’t wait to see your ideas and creations coming to life!
-If you’re in need of a tub or two (you’ll have to eat the contents first!), we’re open at the parlour until the end of half term (up to & including Sunday 23rd February) and then for the summer season from 4th April 2020.
-You’ll also find our tubs at many stockists throughout the South East.
+If you’re in need of a tub or two (you’ll have to eat the contents first!), full details on how to order for local delivery can be found here.